jacobtomlinson/carte-noire/_posts/2020-06-18-grafana-plus-github-pages.md

 [Grafana][1]'s [ImageIt][2] plugin on a dashboard request.

 ImageIt enables you to overlay information on top of an image map.
-It's a little bit tedious use at the moment, missing a needs a 'duplicate' button in the metric mappings.
+It's a little bit tedious use at the moment, notably missing  'duplicate' button in the metric mappings.

 ---